ADPortfolioNode/PocketProSBA/INSTRUCTIONS.md

 ### Summary
 - Use Node.js 16.x for all builds
-- Use Dockerfile.render.full for production/Render.com
+- Use Dockerfile.backend.multi (target `prod`) for production/Render.com
 - All secrets and config in environment variables
 - Healthcheck and static file serving are production-ready
 - See this file for all future updates and deployment best practices